REDUCE, REUSE, RETHINK PACKAGING

 OUR PARTNERS

-KEY DELIVERABLES
+OUR DELIVERABLES

-This project has received funding from the European Union’s Horizon Europe Research and Innovation programme under Grant Agreement No 101060806.
+This project has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No. 101060806.